mrin9san/ELK/README.md

 Install Elasticsearch and kibana first.

-1.The watcher catches log entries in which the field 'message' consists of search strings Query 1 / Query 2 / Query 3.
+1. The watcher catches log entries in which the field 'message' consists of search strings Query 1 / Query 2 / Query 3.
 Change accordingly.

 2. Right now watcher looks for all indices.
 For changing the watcher to look for particular index or indices, change '*' in indices field to name of the indices.